 Moving to Dubai for permanent residence with children: the best nurseries and schools

 Preschool education in Dubai, UAE is divided into two stages:

-• Nurseries - babies from 3 to 6 months can attend nurseries.
-You can take the baby to the nursery both for a full week - 5-6 days as well as for several days, depending on your workload.
+• Nurseries – children from 45 days to 4 years of age can attend nurseries.
 Many nurseries are located in spacious villas with lush gardens.
 When children reach the age of 4-5 years old, they go from the nursery to the next stage of preschool education.

 Top nurseries in Dubai

-Preschools in Dubai are not audited by United Arab Emirates Ministry of Education, so there is no official ranking of nurseries and kindergartens.
-However, foreigners distinguish "the best of the best" among the variety of kindergartens.
+Preschools in Dubai are not ranked by the United Arab Emirates Ministry of Education, so there is no official ranking of nurseries and kindergartens.
+However, foreigners distinguish “the best of the best” among the variety of kindergartens.
 Here is detailed information on them.

 One of the most popular nurseries in Dubai.
 Communication is in English.
 Children are admitted from the age of 6 months till 4 years old.
-The main emphasis is on educational games, sports and development of creativity.
+The main emphasis is on educational games, sports, and development of creativity.
 The nursery has a spacious area with its own artificial pond and a ballet hall.
+Tuition fees range from AED 19,000 to 45,000 (USD 5,200 to 12,250) per year.

-This kindergarten features a great variety of extra activities which ensure ample opportunities for the development of children.
-There is a music studio, dance hall and yoga room.
+This kindergarten has an extensive campus, providing ample opportunities for children’s development.
+There is a music studio, dance hall, and yoga room.
 To encourage children to do sports, various sports events are held in a special indoor arena.
 Each classroom has a private bathroom and many interactive features for the all-round development of toddlers.

 The nursery accepts children from 14 months.
 Education is carried out until the age of 6, that is, until the age when children can already go to school.
-The kindergarten has 3 age groups.
-The educational program is built based on the age of the children.
+The nursery has 3 age groups.
+The educational programme is built based on the age of the children.
 The main emphasis is on the development of creative potential.
-Alphabet Street Nursery provides a shuttle service from the kindergarten to your home.
+Alphabet Street Nursery provides pick-up and drop-off services.

+Moving to Dubai for permanent residence with children: the best nurseries and schools